Bus & General Purpose Registers

 Basics Primer

-An N-bit register is made of N flip-flops that are all linked to the same CLK input, allowing all bits to change at once.
-Generally speaking, when a processor is described as an “N-bit processor”, it means that it can handle N bits of data(words) in a single instruction cycle, and N is typically the size/width of the processor's data bus.
-It is crucial for only one component to send data(write) to the bus at a time to prevent bus contention and ensure smooth, error-free data transfer.
-If more than one component try to send data at the same time, it can lead to errors and loss of information.
-On the other hand, multiple components can read data from the bus at the same time, they’d just be “sensing” information from the bus instead of concurrently asserting voltage on it.
+An N-bit register is made of N flip-flops linked to the same CLK input, so all bits change at once.
+Generally speaking, when a processor is described as an "N-bit processor", it means it handles N bits of data (words) in a single instruction cycle.
+N is typically the width of the processor's data bus.
+Only one component should drive the bus at a time.
+If two outputs drive the same bus at once, they can "fight" each other electrically, which can corrupt data and potentially stress the output drivers.
+On the other hand, multiple components can read data from the bus at the same time.
+They would simply be "sensing" information from the bus instead of concurrently asserting voltage on it.

 Implementation